uwrit/leaf/docs/admin/concept/README.md

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/configure_json.gif"/></p>

 Let's break it down:
-* **Alias** acts as a indicator to Leaf to insert an alias in a `SQL` statement wherever this character(s) is found (more on that in a bit).
-We'll set this to `"@"` for simplicity and readability, and because it is commonly used in many Leaf configurations.
+* **Alias** acts as a indicator to Leaf to insert an alias in a SQL statement wherever this character(s) is found (more on that in a bit).
+We'll set this to `@` for simplicity and readability, and because it is commonly used in many Leaf configurations.
 * **SetPerson** tells Leaf the name of the table that contains one row per patient, typically demographic information.
 In this example we'll use the `v_person` view we just created.
-Note that we prepend `"dbo."`, which stands for `"database object"` and is used in SQL Server to denote a `schema` and must precede the table/view name in `SQL` queries.
+Note that we prepend `dbo.`, which stands for "database object" and is used in SQL Server to denote a `schema` and must precede the table/view name in SQL queries.
 * **SetEncounter** is the name of the primary table for encounter information, with one row per encounter.
 We'll use the `v_visit_occurrence` view.
 * **FieldPersonId** is the name of the SQL field that appears in all tables or views we'd like to query and represents unique identifiers for patients.
 The field `person_id` contains identifiers for patients and appears in all tables which link to a patient, so we'll choose that.
 * **FieldEncounterId** is the name of the field that represents visit identifiers, so we'll use `visit_occurrence_id`.